-Provide budget justification on the template.
+Provide budget justification in the text field on ProposalCentral under "Budget Detail."
 Justify all items of permanent equipment costing over \$5,000, as well as your needs for personnel, supplies, travel, and other miscellaneous items.
 If the budget includes a request for funds to be spent outside the United States or its territories, explain why these funds are essential to the successful conduct of the project, and why there are no alternatives.
 Provide details of contractual arrangements with key personnel in this section.